|Official Plant Name||Physalis peruviana|

 Physalis peruviana may well self-seed if grown in optimal conditions, though when implementing a crop rotation system in a kitchen garden, this may not be desirable.

 Collect the fruit and remove them from their lantern-like casings.
-The casings are toxic and cannot be eaten.
+The casings cannot be eaten.